 Family law disputes are procedurally and emotionally challenging at the best of times.
 The court’s obligation to manage the cases, pare them down, and facilitate and streamline the process is aimed at making the process a little bit easier, if at all possible.

 Shulman Law Firm is a Toronto-area firm dedicated to providing practical advice and effective representation in family law trials, on appeals and in Alternative Dispute Resolution processes (ADR), such as negotiations, mediations and arbitrations.
-Contact us to set up a free consultation.
+Contact us to set up a consultation.